daniellehrner/android_jpeg_lib/README.md

 # android_jpeg_lib
-Prebuilding JPEG library for Android
+Prebuilding the JPEG library for Android